 Negligent staffing can play a role, as well.
 For example, if a nursing facility failed to conduct an adequate background check for an employee who later abused a resident, the facility may have failed to provide the proper duty of care.

 Nursing home abuse lawsuits are complicated and can be difficult to pursue without help from a legal professional.
-If a resident was mistreated in a senior care facility, a Henrico County nursing home abuse attorney could provide guidance and help pursue damages on their behalf.
+If a resident was mistreated in a senior care facility, a nursing home abuse attorney in Henrico County could provide guidance and help pursue damages on their behalf.

 In a settlement agreement or trial verdict, nursing home abuse victims could be awarded damages for their losses.
 Common damages include compensation for medical expenses, pain and suffering, and emotional trauma.